 A pressure relief valve is a safety device designed to protect pressurized equipment or system during an overpressure event or in the event of a vacuum.

-But what is an overpressure?
-An overpressure event is a condition, in which pressure inside the equipment or piping system increased beyond the specified design pressure or maximum allowable working pressure (MAWP).
-If not relieved this pressure can damage the system, property, and personal.
+But what is overpressure?
+An overpressure event is a condition in which pressure inside the equipment or piping system increases beyond the specified design pressure or maximum allowable working pressure (MAWP).
+This pressure can damage the system, property, and personnel if not relieved.
 Similarly, an unwanted vacuum is also dangerous for the system.

-The primary purpose of a pressure Relief Valve is to protect the life and property by venting fluid from an over-pressurized system. furthermore, vacuum relief valve ensures that vacuum like situation does not occur in the system by allowing air inside the system.
+The primary purpose of a pressure Relief Valve is to protect the life and property by venting fluid from an over-pressurized system. furthermore, the vacuum relief valve ensures that a vacuum-like situation does not occur in the system by allowing air inside the system.